mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/UpdateStatements.md

 ### Updating rows

-You can create an ``Update`` statement by invoking ``Table/update(or:set:)`` with a closure that is given a table definition that you are allowed to make a certain set of simple mutations to, which are translated to the equivalent SQL code.
+You can create an ``Update`` statement by invoking a table's ``Table/update(or:set:)`` function with a closure that is given a table definition that you are allowed to make a certain set of simple mutations to, which are translated to the equivalent SQL code.
 For example, you can assign values to certain columns:

 ```swift
 Reminder.update {